 Not a guru… but know some things…

 That wasn’t really what I was looking for, and I told him so.
 I then said that there was one big question that no one has ever answered, and he asked what that was.
-I told him this; the big question was what’s the very first thing is that someone should do to build a list.
+I told him this; “the big question was what’s the very first thing that someone should do to build a list.”

 I specifically wrote this:

-“So, my point is that there’s probably a lot of good advice, but it doesn’t start low enough for beginners.
+“My point is that there’s probably a lot of good advice, but it doesn’t start low enough for beginners.
 It’s easy to say ‘build a list’; it’s much harder for someone to give point by point, realistic advice on how to do it.
 “Build it and it will come” doesn’t equate well in the marketplace, even if you can get to number one on Google for your specific search terms.

 His response: “I’ll have to think about it.